The American Musical in Black and White

 The overwhelmingly popular art form of the American musical theatre was born out of and continues to reflect the racial tensions of the time, as can be observed in the characters, stories, and themes it explores.
-Today we can see encouraging signs that musical theatre is shifting away from reinforcing racial prejudice and instead toward exposing racial injustices with shows like Ragtime (1998) divulging discrepancies between the lives of blacks, whites, and Jews in the twentieth century—even exploring the mistreatment and unjust killing of blacks by law enforcement, a crisis that has been making headlines this past year.
-Even more recently, The Book of Mormon (2011), lighthearted as it is, satirizes the ignorant assumptions whites often make about Africans.
-Even with this promising shift, the musical theatre scene continues to be dominated by whites, therefore often showcasing white perspectives and speaking to white audiences.
+Today we can see encouraging signs that musical theatre is shifting away from reinforcing racial prejudice and instead toward exposing racial injustices with shows like Ragtime (1998) divulging discrepancies between the lives of Black, white, and Jewish people in the twentieth century—even exploring the mistreatment and unjust killing of Black people by law enforcement, a crisis that has been making headlines this past year.
+Even more recently, The Book of Mormon (2011), lighthearted as it is, satirizes the ignorant assumptions white people often make about Africans.
+Even with this promising shift, the musical theatre scene continues to be dominated by white people, therefore often showcasing white perspectives and speaking to white audiences.
 As time marches on, we can hope that the American musical will be used as a vessel that empowers diverse voices and that what started as a means of enforcing racial prejudice can fully evolve into a medium that exposes societal injustice.

 "Bert Williams."
 PBS.
 PBS, n.d.
 Web.
 06 Dec.
 2014.